Rohit-Deshbhratar/Oracle_HR/README.md

 Here wehave applied following joins INNER JOIN, LEFT/RIGHT JOIN, FULL OUTER JOIN, SELF JOIN, CROSS JOIN, EQUI JOIN, NON-EQUI JOIN.
 We have used 2 or 3 tables in example.

 # SET Operators
+We have created separate database "EMP" for this practicle.
+Refer file "EMP_DATA_FOR_SET_OPERATIONS.sql" for table and data.
+We have worked on UNION, UNION ALL, INTERSECT & MINUS OPERATOR.

+## UNION
+It will display unique reconds and remove duplicate records from both tables.

+## UNION ALL
+It will display unique and duplicate records from both tables.

+## INTERSECT
+It will display common records from both tables.

+## MINUS
+It will display rows present in first query but abscent in second query with no duplicates.